underhillanna/PhotosynQ-Documentation/help/_data_Plot_Data.md

 Scatter plots allow you to select data points by using the box or lasso selection tool from the bar.
 The dialog offers two options:

 1. Add the selected data as a new Series.
-2. Save the selected data points with the corresponding measurement ids, project questions and time stamps as a comma delimited file (.csv).
+2. Save the selected data points with the corresponding measurement ids, Project Questions and time stamps as a comma delimited file (.csv).

 #### Linear Regression